Skip to main content

 Tab “Attachments”

-This report shows you the attachments on the page you are currently investigating.
+This report displays the attachments on the page you are currently viewing.
 The list depends on which types of attachments the Confluence administrator has chosen to track in the global attachment settings.

-The column “Unique Viewers” lists the number of viewers that have viewed or downloaded the attachment.
+• The column “Unique Viewers” lists the number of viewers who have viewed or downloaded the attachment.

-The column “Last viewed” displays the timestamp of the last attachment view or download.
+• The “Last viewed” column displays the timestamp of the last time an attachment was viewed or downloaded.

 Changing the date range and graph type

-As a default, the data from the last 30 days are displayed.
+By default, data from the last 30 days is displayed.
 You can change that by clicking into the date field and selecting a different date range.
 All metrics will adapt automatically.

-You can group the metrics in the graph by using “Group by” days (default), weeks, months, or years, as well as the chart type from Line (default), Bar and Area charts.
+You can group the metrics in the graph by using the “Group by” option, which defaults to days, but also includes weeks, months, and years, as well as the chart type, which includes Line (default), Bar, and Area charts.

 Choosing which metrics to display in the graph

-Below the graph, there is a drop-down menu listing the available metrics.
+Below the graph, a drop-down menu lists the available metrics.
 By default, “Views,” “Versions,” and “Edits” are selected.

 Select the metrics you want to appear in the graph, and the graph will adapt automatically.
 Viewtracker saves the metric selection; whenever you access the report in the future, the selected metrics will be displayed in the graph.